Honestpuck/python-workshop/slides.md

 | ipython --help     | IPython man page                                  |

 <div class="notes">
+At this point let's move on to a better Python interpreter - IPython.

 IPython has sort of been renamed Jupyter, so we use the jupyter name for some functions.
 </div>